ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     <strong>Processed data</strong> is data after changes such as formatting, removing errors,

-&nbsp;     handling missing values, combining sources, or creating new variables.
+&nbsp;     Processed data is data that has been changed—formatted, cleaned, merged, filtered, or transformed into new variables.

 &nbsp;   </p>